Linguistx/testsite/README.md

 # testsite

-Settings for the website title and the names of the languages as defined below.
+The website title and the names of the languages are defined below.
 Edit this .md file to change the settings.

-## Settings
+## Website Settings

     Website title: Sfoda - English Dictionary
     Language A: Sfoda